Fresh Food Ingredients

 - For the gravy: Cut the onion into small dice.
 Finely chop 1 garlic clove.

-For the roast potatoes: 400g potatoes (ideally Maris Piper, or one suitable for roasting) , 75g olive oil, 2 cloves of garlic- lightly crushed, 1 sprig rosemary or thyme.
+For the roast potatoes: 400g potatoes (ideally Maris Piper, or one suitable for roasting) , 75g duck fat (or alternative oil), 2 cloves of garlic- lightly crushed, 1 sprig rosemary or thyme.